gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 Sometimes, people talk about *improving scalability* when they actually just mean making stuff run faster.

-That’s important too, but serverless platforms (and the cloud computing model in general) are proof that you can have scalability without high performance, and that people will happily pay lots of money to have it.
+That’s important too, but serverless platforms (and the cloud computing model in general) are proof that you can have scalability without high performance, and that people happily pay lots of money to have it.

 I hope you’ll join me for future articles, in which we’ll use slightly more complicated models to look at more advanced qualities of distributed systems!